 Oxidation numbers are assigned based on a set of rules that prioritize electronegativity and common bonding patterns.
 These rules include:

 - Elements in their elemental form have an oxidation number of 0.
-For example, ( O_2 ), ( N_2 ), and ( Fe ) all have oxidation numbers of 0.
+To give you an idea, ( O_2 ), ( N_2 ), and ( Fe ) all have oxidation numbers of 0.

 - The oxidation number of a monatomic ion is equal to its charge.
-For instance, ( Na^+ ) has an oxidation number of +1, and ( Cl^- ) has an oxidation number of -1.
+Here's a good example: ( Na^+ ) has an oxidation number of +1, and ( Cl^- ) has an oxidation number of -1.

 - Fluorine always has an oxidation number of -1 in its compounds.
 Fluorine is the most electronegative element and always attracts electrons.